akiomiyao/ped/README.md

     If your machine do not have wget program, install wget from package.

 ## Simple instruction for bidirectional method
 - % perl mkref.pl dmel626
+  Directory dmel626 for reference of Drosophila melanogaster release 6.26 will be created.
 - % perl download.pl SRR5989890
+  Data directory of SRR5989890 will be created.
+Fastq data will be downloaded in SRR5989890/read subdirectory.
+- % perl bidirectional.pl target control reference
-- % perl bidirectional.pl SRR5989890 default dmel626
+  e.g perl bidirectional.pl SRR5989890 default dmel626
     After two hours, you will find results in SRR5989890 directory.
     SRR5989890.indel is list of structural variation.
     SRR5989890.snp is list of SNPs.